Diversified and Adaptive Negative Sampling on Knowledge Graphs: Experiments

-Note that the ablation study has demonstrated improved model performance with the two-way generator, FiLM layers and provided direct evidence on the importance of diverse pathways and FiLM in the model architecture.
-However, it is not immediately clear if having two pathways and FiLM layers in the generator would indeed produce diverse and adaptive examples in their embedding space.
-Instead, as asked in RQ4, can we observe some generated examples on their diversity and adaptiveness?

-To demonstrate the notion of diversity in RQ4, we present a few case studies of how \model\ can produce more diverse examples than uniform random sampling (RNS) or popularity-weight random sampling (PNS).
-In Figures~\ref{fig:casestudy1} and \ref{fig:casestudy2} we visualize the positive and negative tail entities w.r.t.~a given relation and all its head entities on each dataset.
+\stitle{Case studies (RQ4).} We conduct a qualitative evaluation of \model\ to demonstrate the diversity of negative triplets generated by \model.
+While the ablation study has demonstrated the importance of diversity through improved model performance with the two-way generator, we further present a few case studies of how \model\ can produce more diverse examples than uniform random sampling (RNS).
+In Figures~\ref{fig:casestudy1}, we visualize the positive and negative tail entities w.r.t.~a given relation and all its head entities on each dataset.
 More specifically, each point represents one tail entity, which can be a positive (real) tail entity, or a negative tail entity.
-The negative entity can be generated by one of the pathways $G_E$ or $G_R$ of the generator, or randomly sampled by RNS or PNS.
-The high-dimensional embedding space is projected onto a Cartesian plane using the $t$-SNE algorithm \citep{van2008visualizing}.
+The negative entity can be generated by one of the pathways $G_E$ or $G_R$ of the generator, or randomly sampled by RNS.
+The high-dimensional embedding space is projected onto a Cartesian plane using the $t$-SNE algorithm \cite{van2008visualizing}.
 In Figure~\ref{fig:casestudy1}, we compare the diversity of negative entities generated by \model\ with that of RNS-based negative entities.
 For our case study, we select one relation for each dataset, namely, \ent{hasPart} on WN18RR, \ent{animalType} on NELL-995 and \ent{isA} on UMLS, so that all the positive and negative tail entities for a common relation (and the same original head entities) can be contrasted in one visualization.
 The results show that \model\ could provide more diverse negative entities for model training, where those generated by $G_E$ and $G_R$ occupy different subspaces from the positive entities.
 In contrast, RNS lacks diversity and samples negative entities in the same subspace as positive entities.
 This could even potentially contribute to false negative triplets as they are not well separated from the real ones.
-Similarly, in Figure~\ref{fig:casestudy2}, we compare the negative entities generated from $G_E$ and $G_R$ in \model\ against the output of PNS, which replaces uniform negative sampling with popularity-weighted sampling.
-The results again echoed that \model\ has produced more diverse negative entities in different subspaces as the positive entities, whereas PNS samples negative entities that mostly overlap with the positive triplets with less diversity.